5 employees at Casey’s Pond test positive for COVID-19

 State and county health officials have recommended mass testing, and Casey’s Pond has said they included all residents and staff this week in mass testing.

-“Currently at this time we’re really supporting the community,” said Jenifer McClendon, spokesperson for Cappella Living Solutions, headquartered in Englewood, which owns Casey’s Pond.
+“Currently at this time we’re really supporting the community,” said Jenifer McClendon, spokesperson for Cappella Living Solutions, headquartered in Englewood, which administratively supports not-for-profit Casey’s Pond.
 “Casey’s Pond staff have been receiving tests weekly and residents have been tested monthly for several months now.”

 At this time, no one is exhibiting symptoms, according to the release.